Mix large and small things when loading washing machine.

 - The water drain is not clogged.

-on a washing machine in that place where the hose is fastened.
-If a
+usually located on a washing machine in that place where the hose is fastened.
+If

-filter grid is clean, then place the free end of a hose in a bathroom
+a filter grid is clean, then place the free end of a hose in a bathroom or to a

-or to a bucket, and open the water delivery crane to a washing machine.
+bucket, and open the water delivery crane to a washing machine.
+If water delivery

 Vibration of a washing machine while you squeeze